LABORA-INF-UFG/fa-5glena/README.md

 6. The file "run_project.py" is placed in the root directory "myproject".

-This project was created in Anaconda, following the structure: "anaconda3/envs/fa_5glena/myproject", where myproject as the root dirctory that contains subdirectories: FA, ns-3-dev, shared_memory and sim_results.
+This project was created in Anaconda, following the structure: "anaconda3/envs/fa_5glena/myproject", where "myproject" is the root dirctory that contains subdirectories: FA, ns-3-dev, shared_memory and sim_results.

 ## Steps to Run the Project
 1. Open the Linux terminal (we used gnome-terminal).